Portugal national under-16 football team

 The Portugal national under-16 football team is the association football team that represents the nation of Portugal at the under-16 level.

 Current squad

 The following players were named in the squad for the September/October 2025 international activities, including preparatory matches and the Federations Cup in Turkey.

-Caps and goals are approximations for the beginning of the 2025/2026 season.
+Caps and goals are correct as of the 2025–2026 international cycle.